Looking for things to do in Mendocino with kids? This jaw-dropping area features tons of opportunities for exploration, and lots of small-town charm.

 If you love to visit California (which is pretty likely if you have kids) you're familiar with Southern California.
 You may have even visited the grand ol' city of San Francisco in Northern California.
 Either way, you were probably near a city with a population greater than that of three midwest or mountain west states together.

-Seriously, if you were to travel around all the theme parks of Los Angeles County alone, you would be visiting an area with a population greater than Idaho, Wyoming, North Dakota, South Dakota, Nebraska and Utah COMBINED.
+Seriously, if you were to travel around all the theme parks of Los Angeles County alone, you would be visiting an area with a population greater than Idaho, Wyoming, the Dakotas, Nebraska and Utah COMBINED.
 That's a crowded place to visit.
 And an expensive one as well!

 This is why we like to go beyond the typical tourist destinations and check out the smaller, less-explored areas like the northern coast.
 Here are our favorite things to do in Mendocino when we go into town.